Find Me On:linkedin

 Jorgen Rasmussen is a proud native of Michigan.
-He is a first generation college graduate.
-He received his associate degree of arts from Front Range Community College, Summa Cum laude.
-He is a recipient of a bachelor's degree in economics from Colorado State University, with a minor in mathematics.
-Jorgen's research interests include regional economics, the Colorado housing market in all its facets as well as history of economic thought.
+He is a first generation college graduate, and PhD student.
+To date, his highest completed level of education is a Master's Degree in Economics from Colorado State University.
+Jorgen's research interests include the Colorado housing market, public and regional economics and history of economic thought.

 First Generation Story